Temporary Restraining Orders

 Monmouth County Temporary Restraining Order Lawyer

 Being charged criminally with an act of domestic violence is extremely serious.
 Especially under the new Bail Reforms, which were instituted in January of 2017.
 In essence now, anyone charged with an act of domestic violence, no matter how minor in nature, runs a great risk of spending at least 48 hours in the Monmouth County Jail pending a detention hearing.
 In addition to that, the alleged “victim” of an act of domestic violence also has the ability to obtain a Temporary Restraining Order (TRO).
 A TRO is exactly what it says it is, temporary.
 It provides temporary relief to an alleged victim.
 Since it is temporary in nature, this is where an experienced Monmouth County domestic violence defense attorney can make a difference.
-It is extremely important to make sure that the temporary restraining order does not become a final restraining order (FRO) at what is known as a FRO hearing.
+It is extremely important to make sure that the temporary restraining order does not become a final restraining order (FRO).
 Here at the Law Offices of Proetta & Oliver our attorneys have been representing clients who have been served with a TRO in Monmouth County for years.
 These hearings are extremely time sensitive and require an experienced Monmouth County TRO defense lawyers.
 If you would like to come into our Monmouth County office for a free initial face to face consultation please contact us at (732)858-6959.
 For more information on TRO’s please see below.

 Is A Restraining Order a Criminal Charge?